vivienfanghuagood/jupyterServer/README.md

 ## Customisation

 `container_manager.py` contains the logic for starting the Docker container.
 You can modify the image or startup command there if required.
+The file defines a `GPU_RESOURCE` environment variable which defaults to `nvidia.com/gpu`.
+Set `GPU_RESOURCE` to another value, for example `amd.com/gpu`, if your GPUs use a different resource name.

 ## License